marcinwiacek/pl1/stage1/readme2.md

 * port access and generating / support for hardware IRQ
 * full instruction set
 * memory sharing during IRQ (we should allocate concrete logical memory addresses for both)
-* current instructions have 6 bytes - later of course there is compacting required
 * 32 and 64-bits
-* instructions are 6-bit long, RISC-V 32-bit is 4-bit long
+* instructions are 5-bit long, RISC-V 32-bit is 4-bit long (need compacting)
+* data / code pages

+#Why JavaScript for emulator?
+And not Scala for example?

+Because everybody has got browser.